 Welcome!

-This is the GO 4 Schools login page for Parents and Guardians In order to login, you will need to use the email address that your child's school holds for you.
-If you don't have a password yet, or have forgotten your password, you can request a password reset email using the First-time User?
-Email address: Password: Remember my email address Sign in and Forgotten your Password? links.
+This is the GO 4 Schools login page for Parents and Guardians

+In order to login, you will need to use the email address that your child's school holds for you.

+If you don't have a password yet, or have forgotten your password, you can request a password reset email using the First-time User? and Forgotten your Password? links.

 If you are having problems logging on, please contact your child's school.

+Important notice about Microsoft Internet Explorer 11

 First-time User?
 Forgotten your Password?
-Important notice about Microsoft Internet Explorer 11 Forgotten your Password?